rolandnjoya1/azure-honeypot-with-attack-map/README.md

 <img width="600" height="400" alt="Image" src="https://github.com/user-attachments/assets/410471d8-00d8-47c9-bc79-176fc810ec07" />

 Overview

 This project sets up a honeypot in Azure and integrates it with Microsoft Sentinel to capture and visualize malicious login attempts.
 A Windows VM is deliberately exposed to attract attackers, and failed logins (Event ID 4625) are forwarded to a Log Analytics Workspace.
 Using KQL queries, logs are enriched with geographic data from a GeoIP watchlist, then visualized in Sentinel with a real-time Attack Map.
 This project provides real-world threat intelligence by showing attacker origins, Demonstrates SIEM integration and log enrichment with Sentinel.

-##Tools & Techniques
+Tools & Techniques

-Azure VM (Windows 10) as honeypot
+*Azure VM (Windows 10) as honeypot

-Log Analytics Workspace + Sentinel SIEM
+*Log Analytics Workspace + Sentinel SIEM

-KQL for querying failed logins
+*KQL for querying failed logins

-GeoIP watchlist enrichment
+*GeoIP watchlist enrichment

-Sentinel Workbooks for visualization
+*Sentinel Workbooks for visualization

-##Business Value